flyingsheepdevelopment/retweetbot/README.md

 Setup
 -----

- * Put the bot.py and the \_twitter.py in the same directory
+ * Put bot.py, log.py, my_bot.py and _twitter.py in the same directory
- * Edit the config and API sections in bot.py
+ * Edit the config and API sections in my_bot.py
+ * You can rename my_bot.py

 Run
 ---

- * Execute: python bot.py
+ * Execute: python my_bot.py